 It has been developed to address London’s poor air quality and the detrimental effects this has, particularly on children.
 The capital’s trees remove an estimated 2,241 tonnes of pollution each year, making them a particularly effective barrier to the flow of toxic air.

-With help from pupils, Mapping for Change and Lancaster University we are monitoring how pollution levels change over the course of 12 months by measuring nitrogen dioxide (NO2) and particulate matter (PM).
+With help from pupils, Mapping for Change and Lancaster University we are monitoring how pollution levels change over the course of 12 months by measuring particulate matter (PM2.5).

 Lancaster University are also advising on the type and location of green infrastructure such as vegetation screens, planters and trees, and helping to evaluate the effectiveness of the planting in reducing pollution.
 Mapping for Change are delivering a citizen science programme within the schools, getting the kids fully involved in the pollution monitoring from the outset.